cirodri16/Homework-4/HW4.md

 ```
 IMAGE RESULT:
 ![seq_more_cumulative.png](https://github.com/cirodri16/Homework-4/blob/master/seq_more_cumulative.png?raw=true)

+### Comments on "Summarize partitions of a genome assembly"

+Perfection!
+As a matter of taste, you might consider using ```geom_histogram()```.
+It is more natural and easier to control for this purpose.
+But your plots are perfectly fine.

 # Genome assembly
  > Assemble a genome from MinION reads:
 1. Download the reads from here